STIXProject/stixproject.github.io/documentation/concepts/composition/index.md

 ###Composition of observable patterns

 There are also use cases requiring more complex matching logic that may call for the ability to specify patterns that are logical combinations of other observable patterns.
 STIX/CybOX support this capability through the [Observable_Composition](/data-model/{{site.current_version}}/cybox/ObservableCompositionType/) structure.
 Utilizing this structure, you can specify observable patterns that use a logical operator (AND | OR) to compose other observable patterns whether the the component patterns are simple single objects, multiple objects or even other Observable_Compositions themselves (supporting whatever level of composition needed).
 The evaluation of such patterns follows the explicit operator logic specified and the rules outlined above for object property and relationship patterns.
-This approach to composing more complex observables through logical combination is often referred to as “logical composition”.
+This approach to composing more complex observables through logical combination is often referred to as “**logical composition**”.
    {% include expand_link.html text="More detail on mechanism and use >>" section="observable-composition" %}
 {% capture expandable %}